Self Made (film)

 Self Made (Hebrew: בורג) is a 2014 Israeli film written and directed by Shira Geffen.

 The film follows an Israeli artist (Michal) and a Palestinian DIY store clerk (Nadine) who swap their lives because of a mix-up at a border security checkpoint.

-In her review for The Hollywood Reporter, critic Clarence Tsui described the film as being filled with "dark humor" and noted its use of "surreal elements to explore difficult real-world issues."
+In his review for The Hollywood Reporter, critic Clarence Tsui described the film as being filled with "dark humor" and noted its use of "surreal elements to explore difficult real-world issues."
 Tsui further explained, "Gefen’s intention is to show that a person's outward appearance is merely a façade," and concluded that the film presents "a thought-provoking and witty commentary on the limitations imposed on women—or perhaps on everyone, in general."

 Synopsis

 The film tells the story of two women, Michal and Nadine.
 Michal is a successful visual artist living in Jerusalem.
 She orders a new double bed from a furniture company called "Ithaca" (a parody of "IKEA"), but when it is delivered to her home, she discovers that one of the necessary screws is missing.
 One morning, she falls out of her bed and loses her memory.

 Nadine, a Palestinian woman living in a refugee camp with her older brother, faces a challenging life: her mother has died, her father is imprisoned in Israel, and she is unmarried, much to the disapproval of her community.
 She longs for a child and spends most of her time commuting through checkpoints to work at a factory, where her job is to place screws in bags.
 Nadine loses her job after Michal complains about the missing screw.

 Everything changes when a soldier at a checkpoint mistakes one woman for the other, sending each to the other's home.
 In a series of surreal scenes, they begin to swap identities and lives from opposite sides of the checkpoint.